[home]

 Diptera 1: "Nematocera"

-The Nematocera are a heterogenous assemblage of midge-like flies, usually with long antennae.
+The Nematocera are a heterogenous assemblage of generally midge-like flies.
 Some included groups are mosquitoes, black flies, crane flies, no-see-ums, and fungus gnats.
-As the more morphologically specialized Brachyceran flies evolved from within the Nematocera, these flies do not form a natural grouping.
+Many lineages are ancient, and since the more morphologically specialized Brachyceran flies evolved from within the Nematocera these flies do not form a natural grouping.

 Click on thumbnails to enlarge.
 Images will open in a new browser window.